pykeen/pykeen/docs/source/tutorial/running_ablation.rst

-In this tutorial, we showed how to define an ablation study, how to execute it from the command line interface, and finally how to execute an ablation study from your own program.
+In this tutorial, we showed how to define an ablation study, how to execute it from the command line interface, and finally, how to execute an ablation study from your own program.
 Furthermore, we showed how you can define your ablation study using your own data.